Making sense of maintenance metrics: MTTR. How to calculate MTTR and use mean time to repair

 MTTR is just a number languishing on a spreadsheet if it doesn’t lead to decisions, change, and improvement.
 Analyzing mean time to repair can give you insight into the weaknesses at your facility, so you can turn them into strengths, and reap the rewards of less downtime and increased efficiency.

-Standardize and fine-tune processes
+1. Standardize and fine-tune processes

-There’s no such thing as too much detail when it comes to maintenance processes.
-Because MTTR can be affected by the smallest action (or inaction), it’s crucial that every step of a repair is outlined clearly for everyone involved, including operators, technicians, inventory managers, and others.
-For example, operators may know to fill out a work order, but do they have a template so information is complete and consistent?
+For example, operators may know how to fill out a work order, but do they have a template so information is complete and consistent?
 Technicians might have a task list for a repair, but are the instructions thorough enough?
 Are exact specs or measurements included?
 Improving MTTR means looking at all these elements and seeing what can be fine-tuned.
-The outcome of which will be standard instructions that create a standard quality of work and standard results.
+The outcome of this will be standard instructions that create a normal quality of work and expected results.

 Receive a crash course in maintenance metrics

-Make resources more available
+2. Make resources more available

-Create and use failure codes
+3. Create and use failure codes

 Building a foundation for success with MTTR

-If maintenance is a race to get from point A to point B, measuring mean time to repair gives you a roadmap for avoiding traffic and reaching the finish line faster, better and safer.
-A healthy MTTR means your technicians are well-trained, your inventory is well-managed, your scheduled maintenance is on target.
+If maintenance is a race from point A to point B, measuring mean time to repair gives you a roadmap for avoiding traffic and reaching the finish line faster, better, and safer.
+A healthy MTTR means your technicians are well-trained, your inventory is well-managed, and your scheduled maintenance is on target.
 MTTR gives you the insight you need to uncover hidden issues in your maintenance processes so your operation can achieve its full potential, spend less time fixing problems, and focus on producing high-quality products.

 Get a nine-step plan for modernizing maintenance